t5r7/thomasr.me/pages/uses.md

 - Hetzner
 - Vercel
 - GitHub
-- Self-Hosted GitLab
+- Self-Hosted Gitea
 - Cloudflare
 - Porkbun
 - Migadu

+---

 Of course I am always trying new things, and this is not an exhaustive list.

-Apologies that this is not very interesting!